NicolaivdSmagt/computer-use-mcp/README.md

 # computer-use-mcp

 An MCP server that gives AI assistants full macOS desktop control: screenshots, mouse, keyboard, scrolling, and app management.
-Works with any MCP host — Claude Code, OpenCode, or your own agent.
+Should work with any MCP client - Claude Code, OpenCode, or your own agent.

 > **Requires Claude.app** — the server loads two native binaries bundled inside `/Applications/Claude.app`.
 You don't need to be running Claude Desktop to use this server, but the app must be installed.